 Soto failed to reference urine and blood studies performed earlier by Ruth Gabizon in 2001 and Reichl in 2002.
 These studies also detected prions in bodily fluids.
 Despite that detail, Soto’s findings can help focus global attention on the exploding prion problem.

-Dr. Stanley Prusiner earned a Nobel Prize in 1997 for identifying, naming and studying deadly prions.
-President Obama awarded Prusiner the National Medal of Science in 2010 to recognize the importance of his research.
+Dr. Stanley Prusiner earned a Nobel Prize in 1997 for his research on deadly prions.
+President Obama awarded the National Medal of Science to Prusiner in 2010.

 In June 2012, Prusiner confirmed that Alzheimer’s, Parkinson’s, Huntington’s and even ALS are prion diseases similar, if not identical, to CJD in people, mad cow disease in livestock and chronic wasting disease in wildlife.
 The variations in disease progression could be due to genetics in the patients or mutations in the prion, not different diseases entirely.

 Additional research has determined that the prion pathogen spreads through feces, saliva, blood, milk, soil, water and the tissue of infected animals and humans.
 If a single person with prion disease discharges bodily fluids or feces into a public sewer system, that sewage system is permanently infected and the amount of contamination will multiply and intensify daily.
 Everything discharged from that sewage system—reclaimed water and biosolids—can spread the contamination even further.

 Once a prion reaches the soil, that soil is permanently contaminated and the entire watershed below that point is at risk forever.
 If your food and water is generated in that watershed, you have a higher risk of contracting prion disease.